Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

-The active-active mode is available for all SKUs except Basic or Standard.
+The active-active mode is available for all SKUs except Basic.
 Active-active gateways have two Gateway IP configurations and two public IP addresses.

 **Resources**